baine-reynolds/BBS_migrate-group-permissions/readme.md

         pip3 install requests requests_oauthlib --user

 # Usage:
-Update the 5 values at the top of the script and then run with "python3 change_group_in_all_repos_and_projects.py"
+Ensure that the new group already exists within Bitbucket.
+This can be by either syncing it in from your upstream user directory or creating it in Bitbucket directly.
+Then, update the 5 values at the top of the script and run the script.

         from_group_name = ""    # Example: "old_group"
         to_group_name = ""  # Example: "new_group"